azzielena/Aquarium-Object-Detection/README.md

 ```bash
 python valutazioneTB.py
 ```
 The script will load the saved model, perform predictions on the testing dataset, and print metrics such as mAP, Precision, Recall, and F1-Score.
-Additionally, TensorBoard logs will be saved. 🔍
+Additionally, TensorBoard logs will be saved and you can see image results. 🔍

 ### 3. Interactive Visualization 👀
 To start an interactive visualization of the predictions, use the `modelVisualizationTest.py` script:
 ```bash
 python modelVisualizationTest.py
 ```
-This script allows you to visualize test images with their corresponding bounding boxes and labels, making it easier to analyze the results. ✨
+This script allows you to visualize test images with their corresponding bounding boxes and labels, making it easier to analyze the results. 🐠

 ### 4. Support Files 🛠️
 The other files in the repository serve the following purposes: